Best Graphic Design Tools for Marketing Teams 2026: Tested & Ranked

 Cons:

-- Less brand awareness means fewer tutorials and community resources
+- Less brand awareness means fewer tutorials and resources

 - Export speeds can lag on complex animations